 - Chief financial officer

-As with other specializations, the finance track can equip you with the refined abilities necessary for a fruitful career in finance.
+As with other specializations, the Finance track can equip you with the refined abilities to achieve a fruitful career in finance.

 Information Systems and Business Analytics

 With advanced abilities to collect massive amounts of data, organizations need employees who can translate the numbers into valuable insights and meaningful conclusions.
 Designed with this increasing necessity to gather and interpret key information with speed and precision, the Information Systems and Business Analytics specialization exposes students to data management and analysis.
 Upon completing the coursework, graduates can understand how to implement proper information systems in various business settings.

 - Data Mining and Predictive Analytics: Introduces students to data analysis tools and techniques, with a focus on descriptive and predictive analytics and business applications in marketing, finance, health care and operations

 - Social Media and Web Analytics: Covers concepts and principles related to online platforms, social media and web analytics, as well as the business opportunities and challenges associated with such technologies

 - Managing Digital Businesses and Platforms: Examines digital businesses with a particular focus on what makes them unique and how leaders can best manage them